Cigoler/product-catalog/src/content/products/025-IT-The-Clown-With-Balloon-Light.md

 ---
-title: 'IT The Clown Head & Balloon'
+title: 'IT The Clown Head & Balloon - [Litho]'
 description: 'We all float down here.
 Iconic clown from the horror series IT the Clown.
 This large LED light box with a balloon is a great gift for horror fans.
 Balloon can be plain red or make the unit stand out more with the litho window option.
 Perfect for halloween.'
 category: 'LED Light Boxes'
 subcategory: 'Standard'